 1. It combines Sound, Sight, & Touch

 No child learns in just one way and the more senses you get involved the better.
 The program is set up to teach the phonetic sound, ‘A’ says ‘ah’ as in apple for example, and then your child writes the ‘A’ while saying the sound.
-It is a simple yet effective way to reinforce those phonics.
+It is a simple yet effective way to reinforce that phonics.

 My daughter loves the workbook pages.
 She’s a worksheet girl, and writing the sounds is perfect for her.